 Here’s the original post from December 23, 2012.

-One of my favorite little cookie elves, Olivia, has been in the kitchen creating these cute little sugar cookies.
+One of my favourite little cookie elves, Olivia, has been in the kitchen creating these cute little sugar cookies.
 She shared with her schoolmates on the last day of classes before the Christmas break.

 Everybody loves a good sugar cookie and it is much easier than you may think to add this simple decorators frosting.
 The frosting will dry hard and preserve whatever design you want to use.